incoming-inc/android-template-app/existing-project.md

 # Configure the SDK Initialization Code

-The Push Video SDK may be configured in the main Application class onCreate() or the application launch Activity onCreate(),
+The Push Video SDK may be configured in the main Application class onCreate() or the application launch Activity onCreate():

     // Use PushVideo#SELECTION_POOLED if the project is configured to use campaign mode
     // or PushVideo#SELECTION_PRESENTATION_PVN if the project is configured to use PVN mode.